kideh88/node-jsonapi-query-parser/README.md

 ## Missing 'filter' implementation!

-Filters are not properly parsed since there are no specifications for this query yet!
+Filters might not properly parsed since there are no specifications for this query yet!
 I hope to update this package as soon as filtering specs are available.

-## Missing Tests! - UPDATE: Not missing anymore!
+## Tests!

 Tests running using mocha & chai in /test